earthsteading/wominjeka/README.md

 **We are experts in the NCC's Performance Requirements.**

-**We have a proven track record of providing successful Performance Solutions.**
+**We have a proven track record of providing successful Performance Solutions for sustainable building materials and heritage projects.**

 **We are committed to sustainability and innovation.**